 5. There are more than 3,500 species of mosquitoes in the world.

 It’s estimated that mosquitoes have been on Earth for more than 100 million years so it isn’t hard to imagine how this many species of mosquitoes came to be.
+The United States alone has 176 identified species.
 Anopheles mosquitoes are the only species known to carry malaria.
-Culex mosquitoes carry the West Nile virus and Japanese encephalitis and Aedes mosquitoes carry yellow fever, dengue and encephalitis as well.
+Culex mosquitoes carry West Nile virus and Japanese encephalitis and Aedes mosquitoes carry yellow fever, dengue, and encephalitis as well.

 Mosquitoes are fascinating but dangerous creatures.
-There are measures you can take to protect your property from mosquitoes but a professional pest control service is the most effective way to rid your property of a mosquito infestation.
+There are measures you can take to protect your property from mosquitoes but a professional pest control service is the most effective way.
+Ehrlich can help reduce mosquito populations on your property so you can enjoy being outside without these annoying pests.